atabaian/interactmet/README.md

 ######################################################################################

-In terms of generating the data to manipulate in R list.R is provided below
+In terms of generating the data to manipulate in R list.R is provided below; NullObs is a function created to remove null entries from the list

 library(shiny)
 library(XML)